rgspro/MinetestWorldRgspro/README.md

 Go into the world folder on the code page to download and unzip the "map.sqlite.zip" file

-**The map.sqlite.zip file in the downloaded world zip file is just a pointer to the large file storage LFS file and has to be downloaded separetly. **
+**The map.sqlite.zip file in the downloaded world zip file is just a pointer to the large file storage LFS file and has to be downloaded separately. **

 Unzip the downloaded zip file